-To be honest I was not always sure that it mattered.
-He was only semi conscious and I never actually heard his voice.
+To be honest, I was not always sure that it mattered.
+He was only semi-conscious, and I never actually heard his voice.

 Questions you will ask yourself before you die

 One afternoon I received a call from the nursing home telling me that Ross had died.
 I asked some questions about funeral services and family.

-She only called me so that I would not waste my time coming to see him.
-Suddenly I understood why I visited Ross.
+She only called me so I would not waste my time coming to see him.
+Suddenly, I understood why I visited Ross.

 Did I love well?

 At the Gospel Rescue Mission where I work, I see many who have burned every possible bridge with family and friends.
 Some have stolen from children or done other abuses.

 I envision a funeral for myself one day that matters.
-Surrounded by friends and family they support one another in grief and in love.
+Surrounded by friends and family, they support one another in grief and love.

 I do not want to end up alone in a nursing home with no one caring.
-I desire someone to be called and informed that I have passed away and to them, it matters.
+I desire someone to be called and informed that I have passed away, and to them, it matters.

 Did I live well?

 How did I live?
-Was a villain or a hero?
+Was I a villain or a hero?
 How did I interact with strangers?

 What is my legacy?

-Some will be tossed in the trash and others will be fought over.
+Some will be tossed in the trash, and others will be fought over.
 However, all that really matters is the impact of your life.

 Are there people in the world that are still alive and living inspiring lives because of you?
-If not examine your surroundings.
+If not, examine your surroundings.

 Where do I want to live?

-I now live in the home that I intend to spend my last days.
+I now live in the home where I intend to spend my last days.
 Those days are most likely still a long way off.

 I love to hear the voices of my family and the clucking of the chickens.
-Over the next several years I will make improvements and be filed with joy more and more.
+Over the next several years, I will improve and be filled with joy more and more.